pupil-labs/realtime-python-api/docs/methods/async/streaming/eye-events.md

 ### [`FixationOnsetEventData`][pupil_labs.realtime_api.streaming.eye_events.FixationOnsetEventData]

-Defines a [fixation or saccade](https://docs.pupil-labs.com/neon/data-collection/data-streams/#fixations-saccades) onset event.
-Requires the "Compute fixations" setting to be enabled in the Companion Device.
+This defines a [fixation or saccade](https://docs.pupil-labs.com/neon/data-collection/data-streams/#fixations-saccades) onset event, and they would look as follows:

 === "Saccade Onset"